Greatest Film Scenes

 First Encounter at a NYC Street-Corner Diner/Coffee Shop

-• after getting a room in the Apalachee Motor Lodge (an Econo Lodge), a seedy roadside establishment, she engaged in kinky sex with him - handcuffing him to the motel bed and making love to him ("Charlie, you must not be getting enough at home") while forcing him to call in sick directly to his boss and lie about his whereabouts
+• after getting a room in the Apalachee Motor Lodge (an Econo Lodge), a seedy roadside establishment, she engaged in kinky sex with him - handcuffing him to the motel bed, stripping off her top, and making love to him: ("Charlie, you must not be getting enough at home") while also forcing him to call in sick directly to his boss and lie about his whereabouts - as she offered him oral sex

 Kinky Sex at a Seedy Motor Lodge in New Jersey

-• once arriving at her small-town suburban home in Pennsylvania, she gave her real name as Audrey when she introduced Charles as her husband to her square mother Peaches (Dana Preu); Audrey stated: "He's just the kind of man you always said l should marry."
-But Peaches guessed that he probably had a real family elsewhere, and that their 'marriage' wasn't real.
-She also warned Charlie that Audrey was unreliable: ("She's got some strange notions about life")
+• once they arrived at her small-town suburban home in Pennsylvania, she gave her real name as "Audrey" when she introduced Charles as her husband to her square mother Peaches (Dana Preu); Audrey stated: "He's just the kind of man you always said I should marry."
+But Peaches guessed that he probably had a real family elsewhere, and that their 'marriage' wasn't real; she also warned Charlie that Audrey was unreliable: ("She's got some strange notions about life")

 • Audrey (now a blonde after removing her bobbed dark brunette wig) announced that they would be attending her class of 1976's 10-year HS reunion ("Spirit of '76 Revisited")